Naxs-me/Understand_code_with_FaCoY/README.md

 # Understand_code_with_FaCoY
 This Extension is an adoption of OpenURL sublime extension with required modification.

-FaCoY extension for Sublime Text Editor:
+FaCoY extension for Sublime Text Editor and wiki page redirector:

 Team No. 1
 Team Members: